quasarframework/quasar-framework.org/source/components/button.md

 ```

 ## Disabling a Button
 To disable the button, use the `disable` prop.
-Along a small fade applied to the Button, the `@click` event will no longer be triggered.
+Along with a small fade applied to the Button, the `@click` event will no longer be triggered.

 ``` html
 <q-btn color="primary" disabled>Primary Button</q-btn>